 My late-blooming transformation between ‘worst home occupier/renter on the planet’ to tidy, organized, ‘borderline OCD homeowner’ materialized the day the ink of my signature on the purchase papers had barely dried.

 I bought my first house at the age of forty-four and six months after my multiple sclerosis diagnosis.
-Unlike Mandy, I hired window washers and fumigators, painters and stone workers to cleanse a house that may have been ours but one that still housed the remnants of the previous owner everywhere.
+Unlike Mandy, I hired window washers and fumigators, painters, and stone workers to cleanse a house that may have been ours but one that still housed the previous owner’s remnants everywhere.
 Still, I scrubbed every bookshelf and kitchen counter, bought a new refrigerator and freezer, and labeled every spice container in the spice drawer.

 When I cleared my mother’s apartment, I was reminded that she kept her clutter out of public view.

-My mother’s hallway between the front door and the bedrooms was lined with floor to ceiling closets, each shelf, every inch of the floor locked in a war for space.
+My mother’s hallway between the front door and the bedrooms was lined with floor-to-ceiling closets, each shelf, every inch of the floor locked in a war for space.
 In the ‘office supply’ end of the far closest opposite, my adolescent bedroom stacks of envelopes of every size leaned precariously.
 Inside, I found battery stashes and dozens of unopened scotch tape rolls, post-it note packages of every size and color packed into a cardboard box with the Union Jack on its lid.
-Paper clips and file folders, white and yellow padded envelopes, tubes of brightly colored Christmas paper scattered with images of scarf-clad penguins and bow-tied teddy bears, bags of bows, all had been saved for a day that will never come.
+Paper clips and file folders, white and yellow padded envelopes, tubes of brightly colored Christmas paper scattered with images of scarf-clad penguins and bow-tied teddy bears, bags of bows, my mother saved for a day that will never come.